• Skip to main content

 5. Create sub-types: It is bifurcated into two-stage and multi-stage subtypes based on the number of steps followed by researchers to form clusters.

 This sampling technique is used in an area or geographical cluster sampling for market research.
-A broad geographic area can be expensive to survey in comparison to surveys that are sent to clusters that are divided based on region.
-The sample numbers have to be increased to achieve accurate results, but the cost savings involved make this process of rising clusters attainable.
+A broad geographic location can be expensive to survey compared to surveys sent to clusters divided based on region.
+The sample numbers must be increased to achieve accurate results, but the cost savings make this process of rising clusters attainable.

-The technique is widely used in statistics where the researcher can’t collect data from the entire population as a whole.
-It is the most economical and practical solution for statisticians doing research.
-Take the example of a researcher who is looking to understand the smartphone usage in Germany.
+The technique is widely used in statistics where the researcher can’t collect data from the entire population.
+So, it is the most economical and practical solution for research statisticians.
+Take the example of a researcher looking to understand smartphone usage in Germany.
 In this case, the cities of Germany will form clusters.
-This sampling method is also used in situations like wars and natural calamities to draw inferences of a population, where collecting data from every individual residing in the population is impossible.
+This sampling method is also used in wars and natural calamities to draw inferences about a population, where collecting data from every individual residing is impossible.

 There are multiple advantages to using cluster sampling.
 Here they are:

-• Consumes less time and cost: Sampling of geographically divided groups requires less work, time, and cost.
-It’s a highly economical method to observe clusters instead of randomly doing it throughout a particular region by allocating a limited number of resources to those selected clusters.
+• Consumes less time and cost: Sampling of geographic segmentation divided groups requires less work, time, and cost.
+It’s a highly economical method to observe clusters instead of randomly doing them throughout a particular region by allocating a limited number of resources to those selected clusters.

-• Convenient access: Researchers can choose large samples with this sampling technique, and that’ll increase accessibility to various clusters.
+• Convenient access: Researchers can choose large samples with this convenience sampling technique, and that will increase accessibility to various clusters.

 • Ease of implementation: Cluster sampling facilitates information from various areas and groups.
 Researchers can quickly implement it in practical situations compared to other probability sampling methods.

-In comparison to simple random sampling, tis technique can be useful in deciding the characteristics of a group such as population, and researchers can implement it without having a sampling frame for all the elements for the entire population.
+In comparison to simple random sampling, this technique can be useful in deciding the characteristics of a group, such as population, and researchers can implement it without having a sampling frame for all the elements of the entire population.

-Since cluster sampling and stratified sampling are pretty similar, there could be issues with understanding their finer nuances.
-Hence, the major differences between cluster sampling and stratified sampling, are:
+Since cluster sampling and stratified random sampling are pretty similar, there could be issues with understanding their finer nuances.
+So let’s talk about the significant differences between cluster sampling and stratified sampling:

 SHARE THIS ARTICLE: